 Sometimes I get lucky, and the scene unfolds before me, traffic is light, and the road has a shoulder.
 But still, there is no time to pull out a DSLR, set up a tripod, compose the shot, set camera settings etc. Sometimes, there is just enough time for a grab-shot photo on the iPhone.
 It's the best I can do at that moment.

 Being without my Nikon1 has forced me to use my iPhone 7.
 The camera on the iPhone 7 is much better than the camera on my previous iPhones.
 But I am less happy with recent images taken with the iPhone 7 and less willing to use it in general.
-But by using a DSLR for most of the images I captured over the last few years, I seem to have forgotten how to compose and think through capturing images with the iPhone.
+But by using a DSLR for most of the pictures I captured over the last few years, I seem to have forgotten how to compose and think through capturing images with the iPhone.
 Looking back through my catalogue over the last few years, I have many old iPhone images of which I am proud.

 For the last few weeks, while driving along Mapleton Road on the border between Plainsboro and Princeton Township, I have observed the beautiful morning sun that illuminates the expensive homes on the western side of Carnegie Lake.
 There is no place to stop and take a photo.
-But I am determined and perhaps tomorrow I will arise before dawn, drive to the southern end of Mapleton Road, park my car at the entrance to the Delaware and Raritan Canal Park Trail, and walk the trail, with the tripod and iPhone 7, north toward that area.
-I expect the walk will be quite cold.
+But I am determined, and perhaps tomorrow I will arise before dawn, drive to the southern end of Mapleton Road, park my car at the entrance to the Delaware and Raritan Canal Park Trail, and walk the trail, with the tripod and iPhone 7, north toward that area.
+I expect the walk will be pretty cold.

 - Dropped!
 Broken! ↩